-Even as early as June, there appears to have been a peculiarly unhealthy state of the atmosphere; and the very intelligent surgeon of the post, Dr. M'Mahon, in his report on the 30th of September states, that "the month of June was ushered in by the prevalence of a fatal distemper among the brute animals, its operation was particularly marked upon dogs; foxes, and panthers, in the woods, suffered very severely, the mortality among them was indeed immense, numbers of them were found dead in every direction, and it is somewhat singular that they were generally found in troops of four, five, and six, collected about the same spot."
-Whether the diseases of our country are more fatal than formerly, and if so, whether it arise from the malpractices of the professors of the healing art, as appears of late to be the opinion of some of them, is believed to be somewhat problematical, at any rate, it is but reasonable to defer a decision on so important a subject, until we shall have collected a series of well attested facts; and not to mistake the suggestions of an overweening vanity for the results of calm investigation and practical experience.
+Even as early as June there appears to have been a peculiarly unhealthy state of the atmosphere; and the very intelligent surgeon of the post, Dr. M'Mahon, in his report on the 30th of September, states, that "the month of June was ushered in by the prevalence of a fatal distemper among the brute animals.
+Its operation was particularly marked upon dogs.
+Foxes and panthers, in the woods, suffered very severely.
+The mortality among them was indeed immense.
+Numbers of them were found dead, in every direction.
+And it is somewhat singular, that they were generally found in troops of four, five, and six, collected about the same spot."

+Whether the diseases of our country are more fatal than formerly; and if so, whether it arises from the mal-practices of the professors of the healing art, as appears of late to be the opinion of some of them, is believed to be somewhat problematical.
+At any rate it is but reasonable to defer a decision on so important a subject, until we shall have collected a series of wellattested facts; and not to mistake the suggestions of an overweening vanity for the results of calm investigation, and practical experience.